SocGen eyes 900 million euro savings after profit fall

-PARIS Societe Generale (SOGN.PA), France's No. 2 listed bank, is to cut 900 million euros ($1.18 billion) in costs over the next three years after a weak domestic economy and one-off charges halved quarterly earnings.
+PARIS Societe Generale (SOGN.PA), France's No. 2 listed bank, is to cut 900 million euros (759.03 million pounds) in costs over the next three years after a weak domestic economy and one-off charges halved quarterly earnings.

 The new savings will help the bank reach a new return-on-equity (ROE) target of 10 percent by end-2015, said Chief Executive Frederic Oudea.
 Excluding one-off items, SocGen's ROE was at 7.4 percent for the first quarter.